Department of Career Technical Education & Professional Studies

 Prerequisite(s): FCS 354.

-The practicum must be taken the last semester of the student's senior year.
-Field observations and experiences in agencies or organizations that provide services in a Human Sciences field and must be an approved site.
+The 90-hour practicum must be taken during the last semester of the student's senior year.
+Field experiences will be completed in agencies or organizations that provide services in the Human Sciences field.
+The instructor must approve all sites before students may begin the practicum.
 (Writing Intensive Course)

 FCS 471 Family Housing and Interiors (3)